fcp-hunance/digitalize-farm-shop/backend/README.md

 ## API Overview
 - /api/auth - Mange Users Register, Login and Authentication
-- /api/kasse - Manage sales, items, tickets
+- /api/cashDeck - Manage sales, items, tickets
-- /api/lager - Inventory management, invoices
+- /api/warehouse - Inventory management, invoices
+- /api/warehouse/order - Put an order and generate the Delivery Note
+- /api/dashboard - Reporting and analytics, Produts and Users management
+- /api/invoice - Generate the invoice (PDF and preview as HTML)
-- /api/dashboard - Reporting and analytics, Produts and Users management (Expand with detailed endpoints as you implement)
+- /api/receipt - Generate the Receipt (PDF and preview as HTML) (Expand with detailed endpoints as you implement)

 ### 1. Create a User